 He is a Teaching Professor in the Carnegie Mellon University Department of Mathematical Sciences.
 He was also the Associate Head of the Department from 1985 to 2007.
-He has advised Junior and Senior mathematics majors since 2012.

 His thesis was an exposition of developments in the area of the Stone-Čech compactification during the 1960s.
 An expansion of his thesis was published as the monograph "The Stone-Čech Compactification" by Springer.
 His thesis advisor was Stanley Franklin making him an academic great grandson of R. L. Moore.

 He did a bit of research in topology in the first couple of years after publishing his thesis, and is currently investigating some questions regarding the category of graphs.